Highway trees (on council land)

 - snapped branches (resting in tree)

-- trees obstructing street lighting or signage
+- trees obstructing a street lamp

-- trees causing a structural issue
+- trees causing a structural issue to a property

 To report any of these issues, please use the trees and arboriculture form or call the Environment Contact Centre on 01642 726001.